 What You Need to Know About a Disability Hearing

 The first thing you need to understand is this is not a trial.
 It is not going to be done in a courtroom.
-During the COVID-19 pandemic, hearings are likely to be done over the phone or via teleconference.
+During the COVID-19 pandemic, hearings were likely to be done over the phone or via teleconference.

 The hearing is probably not going to last much more than an hour.
 In fact, some hearings are over in as little as 15 minutes.